 Unsurprisingly, the best way to get a feel for natural gas generator prices (and find the best deal) is to shop around.
-Once you do you’ll find the sticker price of whole-house generators typically ranges from $2,500-$6,000 (before tax) and are commonly sized between 6kW and 20kW.
-Twenty kW is large enough to power virtually everything in a home of up to 5,000 square feet.
+Once you do you’ll find the sticker price of whole-house generators typically ranges from $2,500-$15,000 (before tax) and are commonly sized between 6kW and 20kW.
+Twenty kW is typically large enough to power virtually everything in a home of up to 5,000 square feet.

-With portable, residential generators, it is possible to save a couple hundred dollars by using a manual transfer switch rather than an automatic switch (all generators used to power home appliances or rated 5kW or above are required to have a transfer switch).
+With small portable residential generators, it is possible to save a couple hundred dollars by using a manual transfer switch rather than an automatic switch (all generators used to power home appliances or rated 5kW or above are required to have a transfer switch).
 But an automatic transfer switch (ATS) is highly recommended as it will automatically kick on your backup power without you having to manually flip the switch in bad weather or an emergency, and it doesn’t add that much to your final bill.

 Natural gas generators for commercial and industrial applications start around where residential generators end, about 20kW, and can go as high as 4000kW.
 A generator that size weighs almost 30 tons, so obviously you’re looking at a hefty price tag, potentially as high as $2 million.

 Luckily, only the biggest, most power-intensive enterprises will ever approach a need that big.
 A good rule of thumb in sizing the generator is 50 kW plus 10 watts per square foot.
 So a small retail shop might need 65kW, while a Kroger might need 1000kW.
 The former can be had for $30,000-$40,000 new, while the latter retails for anywhere from $100,000 to $500,000 or more.